List of members of the State Great Khural, 2012–2016

-The 2012–2016 State Great Khural was the sixth session of the State Great Khural which first convened on 6 July 2012 and remained in session until 5 July 2016.
+The 2012–2016 State Great Khural was the sixth session of the State Great Khural, which first convened on 6 July 2012 and remained in session until 5 July 2016.
 Its members were first elected in the 2012 parliamentary election held on 28 June 2012.

 Composition

-In the 2012 parliamentary election, four political parties and three independents were elected to the parliament.
-By June 2016, the State Great Khural comprised five parties.
+In the 2012 parliamentary election, four political parties and three independents were elected to the State Great Khural.
+By June 2016, the State Great Khural comprised five parties and one independent.